Licensing FAQ

 Who needs to have their own commercial license in a company?

-Q: I am an individual, and would like to evaluate OMNEST, get to know the software.
-Can I download and use the free version for this purpose?
+Q: I am an individual, and would like to evaluate OMNEST to get to know the software.
+What do I do?

 Q: We are a company, and would like to evaluate OMNEST in our environment before purchasing it.
 What should we do?